jmacgregor-accenture/CI-Kata-Madness/README.md

 So that I know my application will run.
 ```
-Acceptance Criteria: End-to-end tests pass as part of the build request.
+Acceptance Criteria: End-to-end tests run as part of the build process.

 ## Card: End-to-End Testing Only on Pull Request Build
 ```